 Claims that men can’t tidy because it involves multitasking.
 Theories that men are less able to tidy because our hunter-gather past has left them biologically less able to see mess.
 Highlighting the lack of a biological basis for the higher amounts of housework women do.

 As I write this, my wife is trying a new vegan pizza recipe.
 She is enjoying spending her day off doing this.
 She finds exploring ethical and healthy cooking fulfilling.
-I don’t really enjoy cooking.
-I’m much happier reading and typing and putting ideas into language on my day off.
+I don’t really enjoy cooking I’d rather be here typing.
 I ask my wife what she thinks of this.

 My wife adds, “It’s bullshit and it makes me mad.
 But part of me just feels bad for men.
 It’s pathetic to have not got used to doing really simple self-care things.”
 This reminds me of when I was single and living with a fellow shit-at-basic-life-tasks batchelor in London.
-I ate crap, was messy and drank too much.
+I ate crap and was messy and miserable.
 For all my academic feminism I was a prime example of the man with underdeveloped domestic labour skills.
 And I certainly didn’t enjoy it.
 I was a victim of my own ineptitude, not happily free to be as messy as preference allowed as Jonathan Chait would suggest.
 I was all theory and no practice and suffering.
 Men like me are in desperate need of feminism.

 Emancipation vs Liberation: women cook because men go out to work, but now women go out to work too so double shift (like liz’s grandma),